kiranpayyavuala/spring-boot-docker-postgresql/README.md

 su postgres

-for database database. if already created then set the pssword
+psql

+for creating postgres database.

 CREATE USER postgres WITH PASSWORD 'dbpassword';

+if already created then set the password

 ALTER USER postgres WITH PASSWORD 'dbpassword';

 GRANT ALL PRIVILEGES ON DATABASE postgres to postgres;

-\q
+\q and exit

 #spring boot link postgresql run
 --------------------------------